Arcensoth/tickbuster-datapack/README.md

 ```

 ## API
 In any given tick, the sub-tick loop will not run unless there is at least one vote to do so.
-This can be achieved by calling `tickbuster:api/vote/in` once for each module (or any other unit of computation) that wishes to utilize the sub-tick loop in the current tick.
+This can be achieved by calling `tickbuster:api/vote/in` - from a function tagged with `#tickbuster:vote` - once for each module (or any other unit of computation) that wishes to utilize the sub-tick loop in the current tick.

 Once the sub-tick loop has begun, it will continue until either: